 Finally, you’ll need to have collateral available to secure the loan.
 The collateral requirements will vary depending on the lender, but it could include real estate, equipment, or inventory.
 If you have these documents in order, you’ll be well on your way to securing an SBA loan.

-5. How the Approval Process Works
+5. How The Approval Process Works

 Once you’ve gathered up all the necessary documentation and filled out the loan application, the next step is to submit everything to the lender.
 The lender will then go over your application and supporting documentation to determine whether or not you qualify for the loan.

-What the lender looks for when they review your applications:
+when they review your applications:

 The Strength of Your Business Plan